 Ephesians and Colossians were written in the same period of time of Paul's life, he was in prison.
 Much of what is written in Ephesians and Colossians were very similar.

 Ephesians 1:1-14 Paul, an apostle of Jesus Christ by the will of God [he was chosen by God and he accepted the responsibility], to the saints who are in Ephesus, and faithful in Christ Jesus; grace to you and peace from God our Father and the Lord Jesus Christ.
-Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ [this is very meaningful to the history of the church], just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will [we did not volunteer, He opened up our minds], to the praise of the glory of His grace, by which He made us accepted in the Beloved [in expanded sense it is the church].
-In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace which He made to abound toward us in all wisdom and prudence, having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself [it is awesome how involved God is in everybody's life], that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth-in Him—In Him.
+Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ [this is very meaningful to the history of the church], just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will [we did not volunteer, He opened up our minds], to the praise of the glory of His grace, by which He made us accepted in the Beloved [in an expanded sense it is the church].
+In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace which He made to abound toward us in all wisdom and prudence, having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself [it is awesome how involved God is in everybody's life], that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth—In Him.
 In Him also we have obtained an inheritance, being predestined according to the purpose of Him who works all things according to the counsel of His will, that we who first trusted in Christ should be to the praise of His glory.
 In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of your inheritance until the redemption of the purchased possession [the church], to the praise of His glory.

 I want you to grasp this more confidently for your understanding.
 God has been working out the same purpose from the beginning, it has never varied.
 He has everything under control and it is being opened up to mankind at the speed that He wants it to be opened up, step-by-step it is going along.
 As we are going to see, God personally singled you out to hear and understand.
 This is nothing to be tossed away carelessly.

 It is certain not because we are so intelligent and honest with the Scripture that we understand these things.
-Just as a reminder, you know very well what Colossians 1:26 says (this ought to be in our memory banks), there is nothing about us that is to be bragged about.
-In Colossians 1:26, says that God has chosen the weak of the world, so we know what it says of us and that we are faced with humbly submitting to what He says to do.
+Just as a reminder, you know very well what I Corinthians 1:26 says (this ought to be in our memory banks), there is nothing about us that is to be bragged about.
+In I Corinthians 1:26, says that God has chosen the weak of the world, so we know what it says of us and that we are faced with humbly submitting to what He says to do.
 You will find as your understanding broadens that is clearly not the way God teaches His purpose and salvation.

-This section of Ephesians confirms that the church is not a passing fancy of His, in which He is looking for solutions to make His plan a success as He goes along.
+This section of Ephesians confirms that the church is not a passing fancy of His in which He is looking for solutions to make His plan a success as He goes along.
 The church was in His mind from the foundation of the world.
 In a way these two sermons that I am going to give are built around this particular thought.

 Malachi 3:6 “For I am the Lord, I do not change; therefore you are not consumed, O sons of Jacob.